MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-node.md

 ## Search and Summarize content

-You can add GPT Answers functionality to your bot by adding a "Search and summarize content" node in the flow of your topic.
+You can add Generative Answers functionality to your bot by adding a "Search and summarize content" node in your topic.

 1. Open the authoring canvas for your topic, and identify the point where you want to Search and summarize content.